-James is campaigning to improve rail services and was delighted with the launch of 8 carriage services.
+James is campaigning to improve rail services and after a £30 million investment was delighted with the launch of longer 8 carriage services from Lynn to Cambridge.
 He continues to make the case for improving Ely Junction to unlock off peak half hourly services.
 These are important and much needed upgrades which will reduce congestion and boost jobs and investment.

 8-carriage services delivered